Sexual Health A-Z: Everything You Need To Know

 A substance (particularly food or drink) that increases sexual desire, sexual pleasure, or sexual behaviour.

-A common condition that goes hand in hand with a strong, some say fishy smelling discharge.
+A common vaginal health condition that goes hand in hand with a strong, some say fishy smelling discharge.
 This can usually be treated with antibiotics.

 Known by some as the silent assassin, this STI doesn’t necessarily present symptoms but when it does, you can expect unusual discharge from the penis or vagina and pain when you pee.